evgeny-gridasov/openvpn-otp/README.md

     ./configure --with-openvpn-plugin-dir=/plugin/dir

-Add the following lines to your OpenVPN server configuration file to deploy OTP plugin with default settings:
+Add the following lines to your OpenVPN server configuration file to deploy OTP plugin with default settings.
+For OpenVPN <=2.3.x, use:

-    # use otp passwords with default settings
+    # use otp passwords with default settings (OpenVPN<=2.3.x syntax)
     plugin /usr/lib64/openvpn/plugins/openvpn-otp.so

+For OpenVPN 2.4, use double quotes:

+    # use otp passwords with default settings (OpenVPN>=2.4 syntax)
+    plugin "/usr/lib64/openvpn/plugins/openvpn-otp.so"

 By default the following settings are applied: